geocoder-php/Geocoder/README.md

 Note, the `AbstractProvider` class can help you by providing useful features.

 You can provide your own `dumper` by implementing the `DumperInterface`.

+Write your own `formatter` by implementing the `FormatterInterface`.

 Unit Tests